pbeens/TIJ-Exploring-Technologies/Safety/Scroll-Saw-Safety.md

 # Scroll Saw Safety (D2L Lesson)

 *This lesson and the accompanying evaluations must be completed before you can use the scroll saw.
-Unless indicated otherwise, the resources will be found in D2L.*
+Unless otherwise indicated, the resources will be found in D2L.*

 <!-- TOC depthFrom:2 -->